joaomo/Certify-Architecture-Kata/ADRs/004_adr_test_result_analysis_and_reporting.md

     %% Later on, proactive checks are applied without relying solely on statistical analysis.
 ```

-Later on, we'll not depend on the statistical analysis anymore, but proactively use the embedding-based similarity search and the LLM with contextual prompting and knowledge retrieval to identify potential leaks and outdated content.
+Later on, we'll not depend on the statistical analysis anymore, but proactively use the embedding-based similarity search and the LLM with contextual prompting and knowledge retrieval to identify potential leaks and outdated content.****

----

 ## 4. Other considered options